ichwanrizky/skypay-privacypolicy/privacypolicy.md

 If you have any questions or concerns about this privacy policy, please contact us.

-By using the [App Name] application, you agree to and acknowledge our privacy policy.
+By using the SKYPAY application, you agree to and acknowledge our privacy policy.
 If you do not agree with this privacy policy, please do not use this application.

 Thank you for your trust in SKYNET and the use of the SKYPAY application.